 - Pour the strained wash into the boiler.

 - Heat up your still to the highest temperature.

 - Allow the vapors to condense and collect into a collecting glass jar.

 - Turn off your still when it’s done running, and allow it to cool.
 What’s left in the boiler is your rum sour wash.

 When you’re ready to use your sour mash, you’ll take 20% (1 liter) of the mash and add it to your fresh wash.

-How To Make A Whiskey Sour Mash (Guide)
+How To Make A Sour Mash Whiskey (Our Guide)

 A whiskey sour wash is produced using grains, typically corn.
 Here’s how to make a whiskey stillage.

 Read More: For an in depth guide on making your own whiskey, checkout our full step-by-step instructions on how to make whiskey at home.